plger/scDblFinder/README.md

 ### Multiple samples

-If you have multiple samples (understood as different cell captures), then it is preferable to look for doublets separately for each sample.
+If you have multiple samples (understood as different cell captures), then it is preferable to look for doublets separately for each sample (for multiplexed samples with cell hashes, rather use the well/batch).
 You can do this by simply providing a vector of the sample ids to the `samples` parameter of scDblFinder or, if these are stored in a column of `colData`, the name of the column.
 In this case, you might also consider multithreading it using the `BPPARAM` parameter.
 For example: